Lowie Vermeersch

-Lowie Vermeersch (born May 9, 1974) is a Flemish designer and Founder & Creative Director of Granstudio in Turin, Italy.
+Lowie Vermeersch (born 9 May 1974) is a Flemish designer and the founder and creative director of Granstudio, based in Turin, Italy.
 He is part of the third generation of a prominent artistic family.

-Previously, he held the position of design director at Pininfarina.
-In 2010, Automobile Magazine ranked him number 12 in the list of "World's 25 Most Influential Car Designers".
+He previously served as design director at Pininfarina.
+In 2010, Automobile Magazine ranked him 12th on its list of the "World's 25 Most Influential Car Designers".

-Vermeersch is CEO and design director at Granstudio, a vehicle design consultancy headquartered in Turin.
+Vermeersch is the chief executive officer and design director of Granstudio, a vehicle design consultancy headquartered in Turin.

-Since 2022, he has also been professor and coordinator of the Master in Transdisciplinary Mobility Design at IED European Institute of Design.
+Since 2022, he has also served as a professor and coordinator of the Master of Arts in Transdisciplinary Mobility Design at the Istituto Europeo di Design (IED).

 Background

-Lowie Vermeersch was born on May 9, 1974, in Kortrijk, Belgium to a prominent Flemish artistic family.
-His grandfather, José Vermeersch (1922–1997), was one of the most important Flemish sculptors of the post-war period.
-His father, Rik Vermeersch (1949), and brothers, Pieter Vermeersch (1973), Robin Vermeersch (1977) and Tinus Vermeersch (1976), are all artists.
+Lowie Vermeersch was born on 9 May 1974 in Kortrijk, Belgium, into a prominent Flemish artistic family.
+His grandfather, José Vermeersch (1922–1997), was a sculptor associated with the post-war Flemish art movement.
+His father, Rik Vermeersch (born 1949), and his brothers, Pieter Vermeersch (born 1973), Robin Vermeersch (born 1977), and Tinus Vermeersch (born 1976), are all artists.

-He studied Industrial Design Engineering at Delft University of Technology.
+He studied industrial design engineering at Delft University of Technology.

-In 1997, he interned at Pininfarina, during which he developed his graduation project.
-With this project - the research and design of a car for 2012 - he graduated in 1998 as "Master of Science in Industrial Design Engineering" with first class honors.
-Later he was awarded "Best Graduate Industrial Design Engineering" of 1997–1998.
+In 1997, Vermeersch completed an internship at Pininfarina, during which he developed his graduation project.
+The project focused on the research and design of a concept car for 2012.
+He graduated in 1998 with a Master of Science in Industrial Design Engineering, receiving first-class honours.
+He was later awarded Best Graduate in Industrial Design Engineering for the 1997–1998 academic year.

-In October 2010, the Belgian TV channel Canvas dedicated a documentary to his life and professional achievements.
+In October 2010, the Belgian television channel Canvas broadcast a documentary focusing on his life and professional career.